Q: What are the Covid-19 precautions?

-A: Fairfax County requires people to wear a mask inside Lincolnia unless you are actively eating or drinking.
-Restrooms will be open and hand sanitizer will be available.
-See the webpage about the reopening of NCS Senior Centers for more information.
+A: Masks now are optional.
 NVCWDA will not provide refreshments or serving ware and discourages people from sharing refreshments at the dances.
 If you do not feel well, please do not attend.
 Thanks.

 Q: Any pointers for newcomers?